 Should an Employer Contest an Employee’s Unemployment Claim?

-There are a few reasons why an employee who has been terminated may not receive their unemployment insurance (UI) benefits.
+There are a few reasons why an employee who has been terminated may not receive their unemployment insurance (UI) benefits (see our article on denying unemployment benefits).
 It mostly depends upon the circumstances surrounding the employee’s termination and whether or not the employer will contest the unemployment claim.
 The final approval of UI benefits is determined by your state’s unemployment office.
 Employers do have the option of contesting UI claims and that is extremely important to understand.

 There are two main reasons when an employer should not contest a UI claim: